Wykks/Untamed-Now-Playing-Next/README.md

 Known Issues
 --------------------------------------
-Nightbot support and Stream check feature disabled (not ported to Firefox yet), ask me if you need them !
+Nightbot support and Stream check features are not available.

 Licence